SINTEF/dlite/README.md

   - Code generation
   - Plugin API for data storages
   - Plugin API for mapping between metadata
-  - Bindings to C, Python (Fortran is in progress)
+  - Bindings to C, Python and Fortran

 More detailed features
 ----------------------